tmtxt/tmtxt.github.com/_posts/2020-03-28-scaling-the-system-at-ar-part-2.md

 - The message queue should be independent from any languages and allow various applications written in different languages to send and receive messages without any problem.

-Because the Message queue is so important to us and there is a limit in number of developers, we decided to switch to third-party services after several months doing both dev and ops work with Kafka.
+Because the Message Queue is so important to us and there is a limit in number of developers, we decided to switch to third-party services after several months doing both dev and ops work with Kafka.
 Both **Google Pub/Sub** and **AWS SQS** offer the service in a relatively cheap price and you can choose either of them, depending on the Cloud platform that you are using. **AWS SQS** seems to be